XraySpectroscopy/xafsorg/docs/workshops.rst

 page <tutorials.html>`__

-NSLS XAFS Short Courses 2011 - 2019
+NSLS XAFS Short Courses 2005 - 2021
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is a series of courses organized by Anatoly Frenkel and the
+This is a series of courses organized by Anatoly Frenkel, the Synchrotron
-NSLS/NSLS-II User Office.
-In some cases, links to presentation
+Catalysis Consortium, and the NSLS/NSLS-II User Office.

-materials are provided on the Agenda page.
+In some cases, links to presentation materials are provided on the Agenda page.

 * `XAFS Short Course 2011 <https://www.bnl.gov/ps/workshops/XAFS-ShortCourse2011/>`__
 * `XANES Short Course 2012 <https://www.bnl.gov/ps/workshops/XANES-ShortCourse2012/>`__